-In case you've forgotten or never knew, wool and cashmere clothes are made from natural hair fibers from a sheep, goat, alpaca or llama.
+In case you've forgotten or never knew, wool and cashmere clothes and home accessories are made from natural hair fibers from a sheep, goat, alpaca or llama.
 These fibers are composed of protein.
 Think of your own hair.
 It is also protein and you certainly don't want to use harsh chemicals on your own head!
 Same goes with wool.

 Washing Wool and Cashmere Clothes